bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Sanket: 00:41:36

 No, it is.
-So Tapscript functionality is in, like, it's in works, like we're still in R&D, like there's no code yet.
+So Tapscript functionality is in, like, it's in works.
+We're still in R&D. There's no code yet.
 We are discussing, because there are a bunch of things which we can do now with taproot.
 Like you could have a private test.
 Let's say you have to... one of the benefits of taproot is you only show what you're executing.